-It is an objective of the Council to ensure the residential neighbourhoods are developed at a density that is in accordance with the density provision set out in Map 2..
+It is an objective of the Council to ensure the residential neighbourhoods are developed at a density that is in accordance with the density provision set out in Map 2.

-It is an objective of the Council to require the provision of indoor community facilities as part of residential development schemes and in accordance with the Land Use Zoning Objectives (Appendix 1 of this Plan).
+It is an objective of the Council to require the provision of indoor community facilities as part of residential development schemes and in accordance with the Land Use Zoning Objectives (Appendix 1).

-It is an objective of the Council to require all residential development within Zone 5 to benefit from public open space in accordance with the requirements set down in the Dún Laoghaire-Rathdown County Development Plan.
+It is an objective of the Council to require all residential development within Zone 5 to benefit from Class 2 communal open space in accordance with the rate of space set down in Section 16.6.3 of the County Development Plan 2010-2016.
 The applicant shall set out clearly in any proposed development how this requirement is being addressed.
-Where the Planning Authority agrees that it is not possible to provide meaningful and useable public open space or where a specific local objective requires, the applicant shall provide indoor community facilities (e.g. community rooms, indoor active recreational uses for residents), or a financial contribution in lieu of open space, the nature of which should be agreed with the Planning Authority at pre-planning stage.
+Where the Planning Authority agrees that it is not possible to provide meaningful and usable Class 2 open space or where a specific local objective requires, the applicant shall provide indoor community facilities (e.g. community rooms, indoor active recreational uses for residents), the nature of which should be agreed with the Planning Authority at pre planning stage.

-It is an objective of the Council to require all residential developments to provide private open space in accordance with the requirements set down in the Dún Laoghaire-Rathdown County Development Plan.
+It is an objective of the Council to require all residential developments to provide private open space in accordance with the requirements set down in Section 16.3.2 and 16.3.3 of the Dún Laoghaire-Rathdown County Development Plan 2010-2016.